Support our Let's Chat Derbyshire campaign by getting out and visiting benches across the county. Find locations close to you or even somewhere new.

 View the Rethink Mental Health Support map - Derbyshire.

 The IsLAND project (Isolation and Loneliness Action Networks Derbyshire) is a National Lottery funded project which helps people looking for befriending and social connectedness activities to find the right service for them.
 It also supports organisations which offer befriending and social activities.
-Anyone living in Derbyshire, or organisation working in Derbyshire, can access IsLAND support, email email@example.com or tel: 07305 049959.
+Anyone living in Derbyshire, or organisations working in Derbyshire, can access IsLAND support, email email@example.com or tel: 07305 049959.

 Derventio's employability programmeswill open up opportunities for training, volunteering and employment to suit you.

 Befriending services offer social interactions for people who find themselves isolated for any reason.
-Find out more about befriending services close to you

 Derby and Derbyshire Emotional Health website also has support and advice if you're finding it a bit tough right now.